pingcap/style-guide/docs/rust/functions.md

 * Functions should prefer to take a borrowed reference, unless they need to take ownership of some form.
 * Functions should prefer to return an object by value, rather than using a `Box`, `Rc`, or other smart pointer.
   - Rationale: increases flexibility because the caller can decide whether to keep the object by value or pointer, without unnecessary allocation.
-* Prefer to use generics and trait bounds (or `impl Tr`) rather than concrete types.
+* Consider if arguments should be generic - using generics and trait bounds rather than concrete types can make functions more flexible and testable, but can also make them more complicated and harder to read.
-  However, if this flexibility is not necessary, prefer concrete types if generic types make the function overly complex.
-  - Rationale: makes functions more flexible and easier to test.
+  Do not use generic types unless there is a justification.
+  Avoid using generic types to make converting types more implicit.
+  E.g., `fn foo(x: impl Into<bool>)` allows `foo` to be called with either `foo(None)` or `foo(true)` which saves the caller writing `Some(true)` or `true.into()`.
+  However, the `into` is still required, it is just inside the function, and the ergonomic improvement of `true` over `Some(true)` is minimal, perhaps even negative.
+  Prefer to convert types at the place in the API where it makes logical sense, and to embrace the use of `Option` and similar types.
 * Arguments should prefer to take a custom enum which conveys meaning, rather than using a `bool` or `Option`.
   - Rationale: makes code more readable, future proof.
   - See also [the API guide](https://github.com/rust-lang/api-guidelines/blob/master/src/type-safety.md#arguments-convey-meaning-through-types-not-bool-or-option-c-custom-type).